-7. This new Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 9 December 2015 concerning Scheuermann's disease in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence available to the Authority.
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 12 May 2015 concerning hookworm disease in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.